GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 As a business person, I can use my estimated selling price and the constant cost of robotic labor in RoboTorqs to make business decisions.
 As a Bondholder, you get some of the money that someone else will need to buy my product, which, in turn, drives vigorous economic activity.

-The Bond network's operating costs recycle into circulation — the money supply remains balanced.
+The Bond Network's operating costs recycle into circulation — the money supply remains balanced.

 A few notes on why minting is not (RoboTorq_in + other production costs) (torq - 1):
 - With relatively few humans involved, most of the production costs are paid to other Enterprises for raw materials.